 The Hazard Mitigation Grant Program identifies properties that have been severely damaged by the flood or impede the floodway.
 By acquiring these properties, the threat of future flooding and damaged is minimized and new amenities, such as parks and open space, can be created.
 To date, assistance from FEMA in the amount of \$30 million and TEMA in the amount of \$5 million has allowed Metro to purchase 73 homes.
 However, approximately three hundred (300) properties have been identified as eligible for the buyout for a total cost of \$60 million.
+Funds under this allocation will provide assistance in purchasing these additional homes.
 CBDG Disaster Recovery Funds have been allocated to match FEMA assistance to further the "buyout" program, as allowed in the Notice.
-Funds under this allocation will provide assistance in purchasing these homes, and a portion of these funds may be used to reimburse Metro Government for eligible costs incurred related to this activity since the date of the flood.

-- National Objective: LMI Benefit; Slum & Blight; Urgent Need - Allocation: \$1,500,000 - Eligible Applicants: Eligible applicants to the FEMA Hazard Mitigation Grant Program - Threshold Criteria: Receipt of a commitment letter or award for the FEMA Hazard Mitigation Grant Program for housing buyout - Grant Size Limit: Limited to 12.5% or less of the total cost for the housing buyout program - Responsible Entity: Metro Government, MDHA
+- National Objective: LMI Benefit; Slum & Blight; Urgent Need - Allocation: \$1,500,000 - Eligible Applicants: Eligible applicants to the FEMA Hazard Mitigation Grant Program - Threshold Criteria: Receipt of a commitment letter or award for the FEMA Hazard Mitigation Grant Program for housing buyout - Grant Size Limit: Limited to 12.5% or less of the total cost for the housing buyout - Responsible Entity: Metro Government, MDHA